Prosciutto Pasta with Peas and Parmesan Cheese – simple and quick recipe, only 30 minutes from start to finish. Delicious and very Italian!

 Prosciutto is really delicious in pasta.
 It’s already so salty, you will likely not need to season your pasta with salt.
 When your prosciutto pasta with peas is ready, sprinkle it with shredded or grated Parmesan cheese.

-If you enjoyed this pasta with peas, you might like these recipes, too:
+If you enjoyed this pasta with peas, you might like these pasta recipes that use peas, too:

 Simple pasta recipe made in 30 minutes: Prosciutto Pasta with Peas and Parmesan Cheese.